kingnoob1377/WinchRack_Type2/README.md

 <br>
 <br>
 <br>

 # Assembly precautions
-When assembling, make sure to clean the inside of the 608 bearing to ensure smooth rotation when turned.
+When assembling, make sure to clean the inside of the 608 bearing to ensure smooth rotation.
 The bearing should rotate smoothly with minimal friction, at least for several turns.

 Due to the friction of the bearing balls, the front and rear rails move, so be sure to assemble the 4mm bearings and switches.
 <br>
 <br>

-# Depend on AccelMotor Revers Assembly motor direction
+# When reversing the polarity of the power supply
-It is permissible to change the polarity of the power supply to reverse the motor direction, or to relocate the motor while maintaining the polarity marked on the motor as positive (+).
+You can change the polarity of the power supply to reverse the motor direction, or to relocate the motor while maintaining the polarity marked on the motor as positive (+).
-If you changing motor location, use stl file AccelMotor_mag_holder_Frame_Reverse.stl and FrontFoot_Reverse.stl
+If you are changing the motor location, use stl file AccelMotor_mag_holder_Frame_Reverse.stl and FrontFoot_Reverse.stl

 <br>
 <br>